shvets/jlaunchpad/docs/README.txt

 be a separate java library, some convenient tool or even GUI program.

 2. Each component is provided with the group name, artifact name and the version.
-Classifier also could be used for specifying Java version of the component (e.g. jdk15, jdk16 etc).
+Classifier also could be used for specifying Java version of the component (e.g. jdk15, jdk16 etc.).

 3. Each component has binary artifact and could also contain (optional) sources, javadocs or other artifacts.